NetFabric/NetFabric.Angle/README.md

 ### Adding to your project

 NetFabric.Angle is available as a [NuGet package](https://www.nuget.org/packages/NetFabric.Angle/).
 Use the NuGet Package Manager in Visual Studio or in Xamarin Studio to easily add it to you project.

-The package contains a portable library that can be added to almost any type of .NET project (.NET 3.5, .NET 4.5, ASP.NET Core 1.0, Windows 8, Xamarin.Android, Xamarin.iOS, Windows Phone 8.1 and .NET Micro Framework 4.4).
+The package contains support for .NET 3.5, .NET 4.5, .NET 4.6, .NET 4.7 and .NET Standard 1.0.

 For Unity, download the .unitypackage from [latest release](https://github.com/aalmada/NetFabric.Angle/releases) and import it into your project.